juice-shop/pwning-juice-shop/part1/challenges.md

 To make sure you do not miss any notifications they do not disappear automatically after a timeout.
 You have to dismiss them explicitly.
-In case a number of notifications "piled up" it is not necessary to dismiss each one individually, as a simple reload of the UI in the browser (`F5` key) will dismiss all at the same time.
+In case a number of notifications "piled up" it is not necessary to dismiss each one individually, as you can simply `Shift`-click one of their _X_-buttons to dismiss all at the same time.

 Depending on your application configuration, each challenge notification might also show a :checkered_flag: symbol with a character sequence next